 Catering food services are always looking for seniors with cooking skills.
 Seniors offer a flexible work schedule that can adjust to the demand of catering events.
 Cooking skills are also useful in retail stores such as Williams-Sonoma.
 This role could include product sales as well as conducting cooking classes and food demonstrations.
 Bakery shops and chef supply companies also need experienced seniors with kitchen skills.

-Employment Resources for Seniors
+Senior Citizen Employment Resources

 Consider attending a senior job fair or take a class on resume building and interview skills.
 This is a good way to update your skills as well as make new contacts.
 Some service organizations and government agencies provide assistance with; career guidance, job training and job placement.
 Look for assistance from: